WhaleOps/air2phin/docs/howto/index.rst

 HOWTOS
 ======

-Useful guides when you using airphin.
+The useful guides to use airphin.

 .. toctree::
    :maxdepth: 2